10. Wireless support¶

 /lib/modules/5.10.160-g13643c184ca4/kernel/drivers/bluetooth/btusb.ko

-The name of the directory in /lib/modules
+The name of the directory in /lib/modules should match exactly the one

 returned by: